R-1 Nonimmigrant Religious Workers

 - The denomination’s levels of ordination, if any; and

-- Evidence of the religious worker’s completion of the denomination’s requirements for ordination.
+- Evidence the religious worker completed the denomination’s requirements for ordination.

-In addition, a post-adjudication inspection may be completed on the beneficiary’s work location to verify the beneficiary’s work hours, compensation and duties.
-A post-adjudication inspection may also be conducted in cases of suspected fraud or where the petitioning entity has undergone substantial changes since its last filing.
-USCIS closely monitors the site visit program to ensure that it does not cause substantial delays in the adjudication process.
+In addition, we may inspect the beneficiary’s work location to verify the beneficiary’s work hours, compensation, and duties.
+We may also complete a post-adjudication inspection in cases of suspected non-compliance with the terms of the visa classification or where the petitioning entity has undergone substantial changes since its last filing.
+We closely monitor all on-site inspections to ensure program integrity and to prevent undue delays in the adjudication process.

-USCIS may grant R-1 status for an initial period of admission for up to 30 months.
-Subsequent extensions may be granted for up to an additional 30 months.
-The religious worker’s total period of stay in the United States in R-1 classification cannot exceed five years (60 months).
-USCIS counts only time spent physically in the United States in valid R-1 status toward the maximum period of stay.
-See PM-602-0057, Procedures for Calculating the Maximum Period of Stay for R-1 Nonimmigrants (PDF, 70.09 KB) for details.
+We may grant R-1 status for an initial period of admission for up to 30 months and subsequent extensions for up to an additional 30 months.
+Your total period of stay in the United States in R-1 classification cannot exceed five years (60 months).
+We only count time spent physically in the United States in valid R-1 status toward the maximum period of stay.
+See the USCIS Policy Manual Volume 2, Part O, Chapter 7.

-If the alien obtains an I-94 Admission and Departure Record from CBP with an initial period of admission beyond the regulatory maximum of 30 months, the error should be corrected by bringing it to the attention of the port of entry that issued the I-94 or the Deferred Inspection Office of CBP.
-Neither the petitioning prospective employer nor the alien will be penalized for the error.
-However, such an error may affect the alien’s future immigration benefits if he or she exceeds the statutory maximum of five years.
-Do not use Form I-102, Application for Replacement/Initial Nonimmigrant Arrival-Departure Document, to request that USCIS correct a CBP error on Form I-94.
-USCIS cannot correct the form I-94.
-Please visit www.cbp.gov for information on correcting Form I-94 issued by CBP.
+If you obtain Form I-94, Arrival/Departure Record, from CBP with an initial period of admission beyond the regulatory maximum of 30 months, you should bring the error to the attention a CBP officer at the port of entry that issued the Form I-94, or the Deferred Inspection Office of CBP.
+Do not use Form I-102, Application for Replacement/Initial Nonimmigrant Arrival-Departure Document, to request that we correct a CBP error on Form I-94.
+We cannot correct the Form I-94.
+Neither you nor the petitioner will be penalized for the error.
+However, the error may affect your future immigration benefits if you exceed the statutory maximum of five years.
+Please visit cbp.gov for information on correcting a Form I-94 issued by CBP.

-If an R-1 nonimmigrant’s I-94 lists an initial period of admission longer than 30 months, however, such nonimmigrants may request an extension of status prior to the end of that 30-month period of admission.
+If your Form I-94 lists an initial period of admission longer than 30 months and you need to stay beyond 30 months, you may request an extension of stay before the end of that 30-month period of admission.

-Before applying for a new nonimmigrant R-1 visa (a new five-year maximum stay), the individual must have lived outside the United States for at least one year.
-These time limitations do not apply to religious workers who did not reside continuously in the United States and whose employment in the United States was seasonal, intermittent or for an aggregate of six months or less per year.
+Before applying for a new nonimmigrant R-1 visa (with a new five-year maximum stay), you must have been physically present outside the United States for the immediate previous year.
+These time limitations do not apply to religious workers who did not reside continuously in the United States and whose employment in the United States was seasonal, intermittent or for a total of six months or less per year.
 The limitations also do not apply to religious workers who reside abroad and commute to the United States to work part time.

 Nonimmigrant religious workers must maintain the intent to depart the United States when their nonimmigrant stay expires.
-At the same time, USCIS may not deny a nonimmigrant petition, application for initial admission, change of status, or extension of stay in R classification solely on the basis of a filed or an approved permanent labor certification application or a filed or approved immigrant visa petition.
+At the same time, we may not deny a nonimmigrant petition, application for initial admission, change of status, or extension of stay in R classification solely on the basis of a filed or an approved permanent labor certification application or immigrant visa petition.

-Members of religious denominations seeking temporary admission to the United States for brief periods may be eligible to be admitted as B-1 business visitors if their activities are allowed under the B-1 nonimmigrant visitor category.
-(See 8 CFR 214.2(b)(1)).
-Additionally, missionaries who do not otherwise qualify for R-1 nonimmigrant religious worker classification may be allowed to enter the United States as B-1 business visitors.
+Ministers and members of religious denominations seeking temporary admission to the United States for brief periods may be eligible to be admitted as B-1 business visitors if their activities are allowed under the B-1 nonimmigrant visitor category.
+See 8 CFR 214.2(b)(1).
 The Department of State governs the issuance of visas.
-For more information about the B-1 visa category and permitted B-1 activities, please refer to the Foreign Affairs Manual at 9 FAM 41.31 N9.1-4.
+For more information about the B-1 visa category and allowed B-1 activities, please refer to the Foreign Affairs Manual at 9 FAM 402.2-5(c)(1).

-The petitioner must notify USCIS within 14 days of any change in the nonimmigrant religious worker’s employment.
-The petitioner must also notify USCIS when the employment is terminated.
-In order for the religious worker to change employers, the new petitioner must file a new Form I-129, attestation and supporting evidence.
+The petitioner must notify us within 14 days of any change in the nonimmigrant religious worker’s employment.
+For the religious worker to change employers, the new petitioner must file a new Form I-129, attestation, and supporting evidence.

-Petitioners must also notify USCIS of any R-1 employment terminations.
-Please contact USCIS at one of the following addresses:
+Petitioners must also notify us of any R-1 employment terminations at one of the following addresses:

 U.S. Citizenship and Immigration Services